Technics (brand): 1990s–2000s

-During the 90's, Technics launched a successful series of mini hi-fi systems (SC-EH series, SC-CA SC-CH series and SC-DV series with cd player and surround sound) and in the late 90s, the very successful series of mini hi-fi systems, SC-HD series (SC-HDV and SC-HDA, for series with DVD player and surround sound).
+During the '90s, Technics launched a successful series of mini hi-fi systems (SC-EH series, SC-CA SC-CH series and SC-DV series with cd player and surround sound) and in the late 90s, the very successful series of mini hi-fi systems, SC-HD series (SC-HDV and SC-HDA, for series with DVD player and surround sound).

 Technics SC-HD51 mini hi-fi system.

 These were manufactured until 2004, and after that, until 2005, were named Panasonic for the short time they were still kept in production after the Technics brand was phased out.
 Technics had also created a 60+1 disc changer in 1998 under the model line SL-MC (excluding the last model, the SL-MC7, that being a 110+1 changer) that ran until 2002 across a total of 8 models before being shut down, the last 60+1 mechanisms being featured in Panasonic Mini-HiFi systems.
-The Technics badge was then relegated to turntables in 2005, including the low cost SL-BD20/22 manufactured well into the 2000's, and some higher quality headphones and speakers, although the same model names appeared under both Technics and Panasonic names in some countries, for a while.
+The Technics badge was then relegated to turntables in 2005, including the low cost SL-BD20/22 manufactured well into the 2000s, and some higher quality headphones and speakers, although the same model names appeared under both Technics and Panasonic names in some countries, for a while.
 From 2002 onwards, receivers which once were known as Technics, were rebranded as Panasonic.
 Technics stopped manufacturing separates (cd players, cassette deck, tuners, amplifiers) in late 2001, but remained for a while in the home cinema market, with both DVD players and receivers and speakers until late 2002, when these were renamed Panasonic.
 From 2004 on, except turntables, a series of headphones, and some DJ equipment, all audio products were by now bearing the Panasonic name, rather than Technics.
 Also, by 2004, both SL-BD20/22 turntables were phased out.

 The two subwoofers listed below (SST-25/35HZ) along with the SST-1 loudspeakers, were not intended for home use.